 Avocados have been around for thousands of years and have long been a part of the Mexican diet.
-These wonderful green guys are actually classified as a nutrient-dense fruit and even more specifically, a single-seeded berry.
-So while they were native to Mexico, it wasn’t until the 1900s that avocados began being grown in the U.S. specifically in California and became widespread to what we now know today.
+These wonderful green guys are actually classified as nutrient-dense fruit and even more specifically, a single-seeded berry.
+So while they were native to Mexico, it wasn’t until the 1900s that avocados began being grown in the U.S. specifically in California, and became widespread to what we now know today.

 How do I know when it’s ripe?

 Avocados are ripe when they give just a bit when pressed lightly with your finger; the firmer the avocado, the longer it will take to be ready to eat.
-If it’s presses in much too easily, it’s most likely overripe and won’t be good to eat.
+If it’s pressed in much too easily, it’s most likely overripe and won’t be good to eat.